Tanvi the Great: Reception

 Rahul Desai of The Hollywood Reporter India commented that "Tanvi the Great somehow reduces its central theme — a hero and her ‘superpower’ — to a secondary theme in its own film.
 Within an hour, Tanvi becomes a medium for a misplaced tribute to the Indian Army.
 The protagonist is patriotism.
 At one point, the tri-colour is superimposed on her singing face at an army ball; at another, she interrupts a memorial day speech to ask what bravery is so that the answer can be “anyone who wears a uniform”.
-The love for one’s country is presented as the cure for everything."
+The love for one's country is presented as the cure for everything."

-Juhi Varma of Indo American News said "The story of a bitter old man brought back to life by a bright-souled child has never been more relevant or touching."

 Rachit Gupta of Filmfare gave 3 stars out of 5 and said that "Tanvi the Great is a heartwarming tale of an unlikely cinematic hero starring Anupam Kher and debutant Shubhangi."

 A critic of Bollywood Hungama rated it 2/5 stars and observed that "On the whole, TANVI THE GREAT is a heartfelt and well-intentioned film with moments that shine.
 While the writing and length pose challenges, and the second half loses some momentum, its sincerity is evident."

 Deepa Gahlot writes for Scroll.in said that "Tanvi The Great is a gooey chocolate of a film – a bit too sweet but also feel-good."

 Ganesh Aaglave of Firstpost wrotes in his review that "Tanvi The Great explores the inspiring philosophy of achieving one’s goal against all odds, where Anupam Kher masterfully crafts the narrative by infusing it with the emotional elements of kindness, goodness, and compassion."